daos-stack/daos/design/incr_reint_design.md

 has been reintegrated, or until the system gives up on it.

 Neither requirement can be dropped, so the design resolves the conflict in time rather than
-absolutely: punch evidence is retained in full while it is affordable, and is downgraded to a cheaper, lossier form when it is not.
-This yields two retention tiers and a fallback path for the objects whose evidence has been downgraded.
+absolutely: punch evidence is retained in full while it is affordable, is downgraded to cheaper, lossier forms when it is not, and is released once no target can need it.
+This yields three retention tiers, a fallback path for the objects or targets whose evidence has been downgraded, and a release mechanism.

 ##### Tier 1: Retain the Punched Entry and Its Last Punch